 We live in an era of great possibilities, and even greater challenges; our capacity for goodness lies in how we overcome the latter to achieve the former.
 This isn’t easy when we’re constantly reminded of the divisions between us, but I have always believed that there is more that unites than divides us.
-This is why prioritizing diversity and inclusion (D&I) is a key imperative for all organizations and even more so for global organizations like HCL, that have the ability to make a global impact.
+This is why prioritizing diversity and inclusion (D&I) is a key imperative for all organizations and even more so for global organizations like HCLTech, that have the ability to make a global impact.
 This is exactly what I have always held to be a core part of my role in the company – to promote a culture of D&I in meaningful ways.

-Recently, I was greatly humbled to be recognized as an “HCL Achiever” for my contribution to our Women Leadership Development Programs and conferred with the “Diversity & Inclusion Mentor Award”.
-This is an honour I share, not only with the company that has encouraged my way of thinking but those in HCL who have made me a better leader by helping me along the way.
+Recently, I was greatly humbled to be recognized as an “HCLTech Achiever” for my contribution to our Women Leadership Development Programs and conferred with the “Diversity & Inclusion Mentor Award”.
+This is an honour I share, not only with the company that has encouraged my way of thinking but those in HCLTech who have made me a better leader by helping me along the way.
 This is truly an exception in the grand scheme of things.
 After all, while 76% of organizations claim to value D&I programmes, only 5% are able to implement them successfully.

 The Benefits of Diverse and Inclusive Teams